 “When I talk about the IUD [with patients], I usually talk about how it is a great long-acting form of birth control that is 99 percent effective in preventing pregnancy, and that there are different types,” Dr. Brandi said.
 “Then I go into the different types and how they could work for her preferences.”

 Dr. Brandi said she first breaks down the different types into two categories: nonhormonal and hormonal.
 Both types are more than 99 percent effective, making them two of the most effective forms of birth control available.
 And, along with the implant, IUDs are the most effective methods that are reversible (the other most effective methods are permanent — vasectomies for men or abdominal, laparoscopic, hysteroscopic sterilization procedures for women).

 ParaGard is the only nonhormonal IUD available.
-It works by releasing small amounts of copper into the uterus, which stops sperm from fertilizing an egg.
+The copper in the IUD, as well as the presence of the device itself, stops sperm from fertilizing an egg and may also prevent implantation.
 ParaGard is the longest-lasting IUD available: It lasts for 10-12 years, Dr. Brandi said.

 Most women are candidates for the IUD, Dr. Brandi said, but the device is especially good for women who do not want to become pregnant for several years and women who do not want to have to remember to take a pill every day.